Famous for their stunning coastlines, spectacular landscapes, and Award winning Wine check out some of Wairarapa's must do experiences.

 There is a range of great walking and hiking to discover in the Wairarapa region.
 From the 3-4 hour Pinnacles Track walk where you will discover filming locations from the Lord of the Rings Trilogy to a historic and scenic one hour coastal walk which visits Castlepoint Scenic Reserve, there is something for everyone.

 Martinborough(opens in new window) features over 30 wineries and is home to some of New Zealand’s best pinot noir.
 Visit Martinborough Wine Merchants, where you can taste the region’s best wine under one roof.
 With a wine map in hand, enjoy a self-guided walk or cycle around the town’s family-owned vineyards and discover why the pinot noir is so famous here.
 Short on time?
 Relax with a guided wine tour and experience a diverse representation of the region’s vineyards.

 Take the family to the Pukaha National Wildlife Centre(opens in new window) just a 20-minute drive north of Masterton.
-Pukaha is home to some of New Zealand’s most endangered wildlife including tuatara, eels, kaka, kōkako, kākāriki and the white kiwi, Manukura which is the only white kiwi in captivity in the world.
+Pukaha is home to some of New Zealand’s most endangered wildlife including tuatara, eels, kaka, kōkako, kākāriki and white kiwi.
 You can also join in on the educational talks that take place throughout the day and enjoy lunch at the Kaka Cafe.

 Holidays at the wild beach of Castlepoint(opens in new window) are part of Wairarapa's local culture.
 Climb 162 metres to the top of magnificent Castle Rock, walk to Castlepoint Lighthouse, one of the last manned lighthouses to be built in New Zealand.
 The waters off the beach are often visited by New Zealand fur seals and several species of dolphin.
 Occasionally small whales can even be seen.
 Castlepoint is great for swimming, fishing, walks and family fun.